Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-We give the typing of the two consecutive outputs on $x$:
+Rule~\ruleLabel{typ-par} types the parallel composition of two processes that do not share assignments on the same names.
+Rule~\ruleLabel{typ-res} types a restriction, where the two restricted names must be of dual type and thus have matching priority---this enforces Law~\labelcref{i:law:resFwd}.
+Rule~\ruleLabel{typ-end} silently removes a closed name from the typing context.
+Rule~\ruleLabel{typ-inact} types an inactive process with no names.
+Rule~\ruleLabel{typ-fwd} types forwarding between names of dual type---this also enforces Law~\labelcref{i:law:resFwd}. \begin{exa} To illustrate the typing rules discussed so far, we recall process $P$ from \Cref{x:APCP:redd}: \cyclicAsyncXReddP*

-As discussed before, this typing leaves the free endpoints $v_1$, $v_2$, and $b$ to be accounted for by the context.
-No priority checks are required.
+We give the typing of the two consecutive sends on $x$ (omitting the context $\Omega$):

-Now let us derive the typing of the consecutive inputs on $y$, i.e., of the subprocess $y(w_1,y') \sdot y'(w_2,y'') \sdot Q$; because $x$ and $y$ are dual endpoints in $P$, the type of $y$ should be dual to the type of $x$ above:
+As discussed before, this typing leaves the (free) names $v_1$, $v_2$, and $b$ to be accounted for by the context.

-Indeed, restrictions on the priorities of the outputs in the type of $x$ are only determined by the restrictions of the inputs in the type of $y$. \end{exa}
+Now let us derive the typing of the consecutive receives on $y$, i.e., of the subprocess $\pIn y(w_1,y') ; \pIn y'(w_2,y'') ; Q$.
+Because $x$ and $y$ are dual names in $P$, the type of $y$ should be dual to the type of $x$ above:

-Rule~\scc{Rec} types a recursive definition by introducing a recursion variable to the recursion context whose tuple of types concurs with the contents of the recursive types in the typing context.
-At the same time, the recursive types in the context are unfolded, and their priorities are lifted by a common value, denoted $t$ in the rule, that must be greater than the top priority occurring in the original types (cf.\ Definition~\ref{d:maxpr}).
-Using a ``common lifter'' (i.e., lifting the priorities of all types by the same amount) is crucial: it maintains the relation between the priorities of the types in the context.
+These two derivations tell us that $\pri < \pi < \pr(A_1),\pr(A_2),\pr(B),\pr(\Gamma)$.
+This way, the type system ensures that none of the sessions in $Q$ can be connected to sessions that block the sends on $x,x'$, which may leave the door open for a deadlock otherwise.
+In \Cref{s:FIRST:df}, \Cref{x:FIRST:deadlocked} illustrates such a situation in the context of \FIRST and how the type system catches it. \end{exa} Consider the usual Rule~\ruleLabel{typ-cut} in type systems based on linear logic~\cite{conf/concur/CairesP10,conf/icfp/Wadler12}:

-Rule~\scc{Var} types a recursive call on a variable in the recursive context.
-The rule requires that all the types in the context are recursive on the recursion variable called, and that the types inside the recursive definitions concur with the respective types assigned to the recursion variable in the recursive context.
-As mentioned before, the types associated to the introduced and consequently eliminated recursion variable are crucial to ensure that a recursion is called with endpoints of the same type as required by its definition.
+Note that a single application of Rule~\ruleLabel{typ-par} followed by Rule~\ruleLabel{typ-res} coincides with Rule~\ruleLabel{typ-cut}.
+Without annotations and conditions related to priority, Rules~\ruleLabel{typ-par} and~\ruleLabel{typ-res} give rise to deadlocks, as the following example shows.